arborchat/protocol/spec/Forest.md

 - **Qualified Content**: A Content Type followed by a Content Length followed by a Blob of content.
 - **Qualified Key**: A Key Type followed by a Content Length followed by a Blob holding a public key.
 - **Qualified Signature**: A Signature Type followed by a Content Length followed by a Blob containing a signature.
+- **Timestamp**: A timestamp is a 64-bit unsigned integer representing the number of milliseconds since the Unix epoch started at 00:00:00 GMT on January 1st, 1970.
 - **SchemaVersion**: A 64 bit unsigned integer representing the version of the node schema that a node uses.
 This document specifies schema version 1.

 ### Common Fields